 Pews are clearly marked for seating to maintain physical distance.
 Families may sit together.
 Please refrain from hugging, handshaking, high fives, etc. Hymnals, bulletins, pencils, envelopes, and cards will not be used at this time.
 Text, email, phone, or verbally communicate prayer requests to Pastor before worship.
 Designated singers will sing the hymns/songs for the congregation; they will sit in the first pew on the lectern side.
 We will use the projector and screen for the order of worship with hymns/songs.
 Some portions of the Divine Service will be omitted to reduce the overall time spent in an enclosed space.
 The offering will not be collected, instead, offering baskets are placed in the narthex.

 Worshipers in the first occupied pew on the pulpit side will move toward the center aisle.
 They will then alternate with pews on the lectern side.
 An usher will guide you to form a single line.
 The floor is marked for physical distancing.
 Pastor and Elders will use masks and gloves.
 When it is your turn to commune, approach the Pastor, lower your mask, place your hands together, and the Pastor will drop the Eucharist into your hands.
 You will then move to the Elder on the side of the sanctuary where you are seated.
 He will hold the tray and you will take the individual cup, drink the wine, then dispose of it in a basket near the side aisle.
-You will then put your mask back on and use hand sanitizer on the ledge in front of the first stained glass window.
+You will then put your mask back on and use hand sanitizer.
+Located on the walls on the outer aisles.

 Exiting the Church: